solana-labs/solana-program-library/docs/src/token.md

 ### Creating a new token type

 A new token type can be created by initializing a new Mint with the `InitializeMint` instruction.
-The Mint is used to create or "Mint" new tokens, and these tokens are stored in Accounts.
+The Mint is used to create or "mint" new tokens, and these tokens are stored in Accounts.
 A Mint is associated with each Account, which means that the total supply of a particular token type is equal to the balances of all the associated Accounts.

-A Mint can either be configured with a fixed-supply or non-fixed supply.
-The total supply of a fixed-supply Mint is determined during initialization and deposited into a provided destination account.
-A non-fixed-supply Mint also has an owner associated with it who has the authority to create new tokens in the future with the `MintTo` instruction.
-Both types of Mints can `Burn` tokens to decrease supply.ß

 It's important to note that the `InitializeMint` instruction does not require the Solana account being initialized also be a signer.
 The `InitializeMint` instruction should be atomically processed with the system instruction that creates the Solana account by including both instructions in the same transaction.

+Once a Mint is initialized, the `mint_authority` can create new tokens using the `MintTo` instruction.
+As long as a Mint contains a valid `mint_authority`, the Mint is considered to have a non-fixed supply, and the `mint_authority` can create new tokens with the `MintTo` instruction at any time.
+The `SetAuthority` instruction can be used to irreversibly set the Mint's authority to `None`, rendering the Mint's supply fixed.
+No further tokens can ever be Minted.

+Token supply can be reduced at any time by issuing a `Burn` instruction which removes and discards tokens from an Account.

 ### Creating accounts